aws-samples/serverless-patterns/multi-account-private-apigw-ecs-sam/README.md

     ```
 2. During the prompts:
     -  Enter **stack name** and desired **AWS Region**.
-    -  Enter **Instance type** either `t2.micro` or `t2.small`
-    -  Enter **unique [Amazon Linux 2023 AMI Id](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/finding-an-ami.html)** from AMI Catalog in the chosen region.
+    -  Enter **VPCEndpointServiceId** from AccountA
-    -  Enter **Allowed IP** from where you can SSH into the EC2 Instance.
-If left empty, the default CIDR range will be **0.0.0.0/0**
-    -  Enter **current account's VPC ID** where NLB and VPC Endpoint will be created.
-    -  Enter **Public Subnet ID**.
-    -  Enter **1st and 2nd Private Subnet IDs**.
-    -  Enter **Account A's Api Gateway URL**. e.g. `https://abcdefghij.execute-api.eu-west-1.amazonaws.com/Prod/`
-    -  Enter **Account B's Api Gateway URL**. e.g. `https://abcdefghij.execute-api.eu-west-1.amazonaws.com/Prod/`

     -  Allow SAM CLI to create IAM roles with the required permissions.
 3. Note the outputs from the SAM deployment process.
-This contains `two API Gateway's Invoke URLs`, `EC2KeyPairName` to download key material and `EC2 Public IP` address.
-4. Follow the instructions to [store the key material from AWS System Manager parameter](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html#create-key-pair-cloudformation) into your local machine.
+This contains `Public API Gateway Endpoint`,

 ## How it works
 TODO: Update